noxiryma/pp2_js_rpsls/README.md

 ### Googlefonts

-For the selection and use of a font style for the website
+For the selection and use of a font style for the website.

 ### Pixelied